 The Ocean and Waterways see all these damages in a variety of ways:

 On top of that, manufacturing plastic produces an incredible amount of emissions and even uses fossil fuels.
 It’s speculated that around 2% of fossil fuels burned every year are attributed to plastic production.
-So it’s safe to say that plastic also reduces the quality of air we breathe.
+So it’s safe to say that plastic also reduces the quality of the air we breathe.

-We bet by now you’re asking what you can do to help lessen the burden on the planet?
+Do we bet by now you’re asking what you can do to help lessen the burden on the planet?

-Here are 8 ways you can reduce single-use plastics this plastic free july!
+Here are 8 ways you can reduce single-use plastics this plastic-free July!